How to Create a Mailchimp Landing Page in WordPress

 After launching your template, you’ll see SeedProd’s drag and drop visual editor.
 The screen is divided into 2 sections.

-On the left-hand side are the different elements you can add to your page, while on the right is a live preview of your landing page.
+The different elements you can add to your page are on the left-hand side, while on the right is a live preview of your landing page.
 This allows you to see any changes you make automatically, in real-time.

 To customize your landing page content, click anywhere on the live preview.